Current Status of

 Ken Parker

-Hillock Kennels is a proud member of
+| Hillock Kennels is a proud member of these organizations.

-Club for Bavarian mountain welding dogs
+Club for Bavarian Mountain Blood Hounds

 Update on Status Recently (Feb.
 08) the German BGS club has formed a world BGS club to bring all